markmc27/roundup/documentation/BDD acceptance criteria/features.md

     Scenario: Week defaults to most recent 7 days Given I am viewing round-up date
     Then the end date is set to today
-    And the start date is set to 7 days earlier than today at midnight
+    And the start date is set to 7 days earlier than today

     Scenario: User reviews transactions
     Given I am viewing "Transactions"